meegpipe/meegpipe/tutorials/batman/splitting_raw_data.md

 Nodes of class `physioset_import` admit only one configuration option, _Importer_.
-The user needs to set it to one of the physioset importer objects that are available in package [physioset.import][physioset_import_pkg].
-For instance, you may use a `physioset.import.edfplus` object for importing files in [EDF+][edfplus_format] format.
-In our case, we are trying to import `.mff` files and thus we need a `physioset.import.mff` importer.
+The user needs to set it to an object of one of the physioset importer classes that are available in package [physioset.import][physioset_import_pkg].
+For instance, you may use a `physioset.import.edfplus` object for importing [EDF+][edfplus_format] files.
+In our case, the raw data files are in `.mff` format and thus we need a `physioset.import.mff` importer.

-Realize that, although the `physioset_import` node has just one configuraion option (_Importer_), the actual data importer object has several properties that allow you to specify various importing options.
+Realize that, although the `physioset_import` node has just one configuration option (_Importer_), the actual data importer object has several properties that allow you to specify various importing options.
 Let's build a _default_ mff importer object to find out what properties it has: